5 Best China SIM Cards & Where To Buy Them: 2024 Guide

 Pro Tip: Use a VPN to Keep Your China SIM Card Data Secure

 A VPN helps keep your online activity private by changing your IP address and encrypting your connection by routing your data through a remote server.
 This also makes it possible to securely use Google, WhatsApp, Instagram, and other apps in China.
-While eSIMS can help you access global content from anywhere, it doesn't protect your data, which is where a VPN is imperative.

 However, only a few VPNs work in China.
 The best VPNs for China offer robust security, obfuscated servers, and consistent speeds across its worldwide network.